 Connecticut Truck Idling Law

 Connecticut limits idling to 3 consecutive minutes (R.C.S.A.
 22a-174-18, enforced by DEEP).
-It is waived below 20F, for heat or AC needed for the occupant's health and safety, and for auxiliary equipment like reefers, pumps, and lifts.
-The air statute allows fines up to $5,000 a day, but typical citations are much smaller.
+It is waived below 20F, for heat or AC needed for the occupant's health and safety, for warm-up to operating temperature, and for auxiliary equipment like reefers, pumps, and lifts.
+The air statutes allow fines up to $25,000 a day (and up to $50,000 for repeats), but typical enforcement is warnings and much smaller citations.
+APU-equipped trucks get up to a 550-pound weight allowance (CGS 14-267c).

 When you can keep idling